mojaloop/documentation/contributors-guide/standards/README.md

 1. What if I want to contribute code, but it doesn't align with the code style and framework/tool recommendations in this guide?
 [todo outline standard control process]

 2. Why so strict?
-I don't using tool x or y.
+I don't like using tool x or y.
 [todo: answer this question]